 Exempt_when is very helpful as it can exclude some situations that don’t match the user identity.
 For example, if I’m a prestige member visiting a page, the page request limit can be different from other members.
 So the limit value in this route is for other members.
 On the other hand, the prestige member might use the global one or another one from a custom function.

 Full Sample of Python and Flask Limiter Script

-If you are interested in the full python Tutorial 56 – Utilise Flask Limiter to Customise Rate Limits By the Characteristic of Incoming Requests, please subscribe to our newsletter by adding the message “Python Tutorial 56”.
+If you are interested in the full python script of Chapter 56 – Use Flask Limiter to Customise Rate Limits on Web Application, API & SaaS Usage, please subscribe to our newsletter by adding the message “Chapter 56”.
 We would send you the script immediately to your mailbox.

-I hope you enjoy reading Python Tutorial 56 – Utilise Flask Limiter to Customise Rate Limits By the Characteristic of Incoming Requests.
+I hope you enjoy reading Chapter 56 – Use Flask Limiter to Customise Rate Limits on Web Application, API & SaaS Usage.
 If you did, please support us by doing one of the things listed below, because it always helps out our channel.